 The Pass Line/Don’t Pass Line and the Come/Don’t Come bets last until they play out themselves.
 But you can also make one-roll bets.
 These work only for one roll, but you can make them any time during the game.

-When you play craps offline, there can be even more proposition bets (and different payouts).
-But online casinos usually stick to these:
+When you play physically in the casino, craps can have even more proposition bets (and different payouts).
+But online craps games usually stick to these:

 |Bet||Wins if||Payout online|